1Dambek1/DamalGPT/README.md

 ## Notes

 * The model is **small**, designed for future tests on different seq , for example basket game predictions.
+* In closest future i gonna update tokenization and add more layers, when get more resourses to train it(My pc dont wanna die)